cfjdoedens/drawsneeded/README.md

   file to be audited, i.e. expected_error_rate \> 0, but you do not want
   to use that info in the estimation, or is that correct as this only concerns the planning phase?
 I get a bit confused.
-- drawsneeded_plot(): work nicely with parameters of drawsneeded() that have length \> 1.
-- drawsneeded_plot(): if possible, depict situation when too many draws are needed.